jamescherti/jc-gentoo-portage/README.md

 This repository can be used as an inspiration to build a lean and fast Gentoo operating system.

 - Core system utilities are heavily optimized.
 Applications are compiled using `pgo` (Profile-Guided Optimization) and `lto` (Link-Time Optimization).
 Global flags such as `xs`, `asm`, `orc`, `jit`, `threads`, `kms`, and `native-extensions` ensure applications use hand-optimized assembly routines and multi-core parallelism.
-This portage uses `jemalloc` to reduce memory fragmentation, for a specific list of packages.
+This portage uses `jemalloc` to reduce memory fragmentation.
 Furthermore, specific linker flags (`-Wl,--as-needed`, `-Wl,-z,pack-relative-relocs`) shrink binaries, and `-fno-semantic-interposition` is used to accelerate the Python interpreter.
 - Network chatter is bounded.
 The configuration disables upstream telemetry, background analytics reporting, geolocation (`-geoclue`), cloud provider integrations, and zero-configuration local service scanning like Avahi.
 It also prevents NetworkManager from leaking IP addresses through periodic background HTTP connectivity checks.
 - The multimedia stack is standardized on PipeWire, disabling the legacy PulseAudio daemon.
 For video, the setup relies entirely on FFmpeg's optimized internal decoders, hardware acceleration (`x264`, `x265`, `vpx`, `aom`), and the industry-reference `dav1d` AV1 decoder.
 Audio processing is centralized using plugins like `lsp-plugins` and `rnnoise` for neural network noise reduction within EasyEffects.
 - The configuration drops smartcard dependencies, and physical optical media (CD/DVD) support to prevent hardware probing utilities from linking against media players.